wazo-pbx/xivo-blog/content/articles/sprint-review-1801.md

   * Sound files
   * Trunk registrations

+## Technical features

+**System**: the underlying Debian GNU/Linux system is upgraded to Debian 9 Stretch.
+The upgrade procesure is a bit different than usual and will take longer than previous upgrades.
+See the [specific release notes](http://documentation.wazo.community/en/latest/upgrade/18.01/stretch.html) for more details.

+**Asterisk**: Asterisk is upgraded to the latest version [15.2.0](https://downloads.asterisk.org/pub/telephony/asterisk/releases/ChangeLog-15.2.0).

+## Contributions

 **Yealink**: The provisioning plugin for Yealink now includes the v82 firmware.
 Thanks to DamienB505 for the patches!

-**Asterisk**: Asterisk is upgraded to the latest version [15.2.0](https://downloads.asterisk.org/pub/telephony/asterisk/releases/ChangeLog-15.2.0).

 ## Ongoing features